National Council of Churches in the Philippines

-The National Council of Churches in the Philippines (NCCP; Sangguniáng Pambansâ ng mga Simbahan sa Pilipinas) is a fellowship of ten Protestant and non-Catholic churches in the Philippines denominations, and ten service-oriented organizations in the Philippines.
-A member of the World Council of Churches and the Christian Conference of Asia, the NCCP represents close to 3 million Protestant adherents (Note: A total of 2,953,697 to be precise.) in the Philippines according to the 2020 Philippine census, making it the fourth (4th) largest denomination in the country.
+The National Council of Churches in the Philippines (NCCP; Sangguniáng Pambansâ ng mga Simbahan sa Pilipinas) is a fellowship of ten Protestant and non-Catholic Christian churches and denominations, as well as ten service-oriented organizations in the Philippines.
+A member of the World Council of Churches and the Christian Conference of Asia, the NCCP represents close to 3 million Protestant adherents (Note: A total of 2,953,697 to be precise.) in the Philippines who according to the 2020 Philippine census, comprise the fourth (4th) largest religious affiliation in the country.
 (Note: Member churches of the Philippine Council of Evangelical Churches (PCEC) have a total of 2,469,957 members according to the 2010 Philippine census, making Evangelical Christianity as the third largest denomination in the Philippines.
 Evangelical population is also larger than that of the Iglesia ni Cristo or INC (which reportedly had 2,251,941 adherents in 2010).
 However, the total count was not reflected as member churches were treated separately in the 2020 Philippine census.
 The total number of adherents for Evangelical and PCEC member churches listed in the 2020 Philippine census would be 4,997,669 or 4.6 percent of the Filipino population.
 Adherents of member churches of the National Council of Churches in the Philippines (NCCP), meanwhile, total to 2,953,697 for the 2020 Philippine census, or 2.7 percent.
 This makes the NCCP as the fourth largest denomination in the Philippines after the Evangelicals, and the INC as the fifth largest.)
 Advocacy for environmental protection and against large-scale mining are part of its core mission.
 Christian organizations other than churches may be received as associate members.